Dr. Phil (talk show): Controversies

 In February 2022, around a dozen current and former employees of Dr. Phil alleged that they experienced "verbal abuse in a workplace that fosters fear, intimidation, and racism".
 Seven current employees also claimed that the show's guests are often manipulated and treated unethically.
 Attorneys for McGraw and his co-producer, Carla Pennington, categorically denied every allegation made.

-On January 31, 2023, CBS Media Ventures confirmed Dr. Phil will cease production of new episodes with the current season, ending its run at 21 seasons.
-The distributor will offer stations re-runs through the end of their contract to carry the program.

 Format

-The show covers a wide variety of topics including weight loss, financial planning, grief, dysfunctional families, marriage counselling, rebellious teenagers, child stars, and support for charitable causes.
+The show covered a wide variety of topics including weight loss, financial planning, grief, dysfunctional families, marriage counselling, rebellious teenagers, child stars, and support for charitable causes.

-Guests on the show sometimes undergo polygraph tests.
+Guests on the show sometimes underwent polygraph tests.
 These tests were usually administered by retired FBI agent Jack Trimarco, who was a frequent guest on the show until he died in 2018.
 After Trimarco's death, he was replaced by polygraph examiner John Leo Grogan.
 McGraw is noted for often bringing families back on multiple shows for follow-up "therapy" sessions in his segment called "Dr. Phil Family."